Privacy Policy

 We may hold your information for a longer or shorter period from that described above where:

-• you exercise your right to have the information erased (where it applies) and we do not need to hold it in connection with any of the reasons permitted or required under the law; and
+• You exercise your right to have the information erased (where it applies) and we do not need to hold it in connection with any of the reasons permitted or required under the law.

 Transfers to third countries/ where we store your information

-We store your information on servers located within the European Economic Area (EEA).
-The third parties listed under Disclosure to and use by third parties may be located outside of the EEA or they may transfer your information outside of the EEA.
-Those countries may not have the same standards of data protection and privacy laws as in the UK.
-Whenever we transfer your information outside of the EEA, we impose contractual obligations on the recipients of that information to protect your personal data to the standard required in the UK.
-We may also require the recipient to subscribe to ‘international frameworks’ intended to enable secure data sharing.
-Any third parties transferring your information outside of the EEA must also have in place appropriate safeguards as required under data protection law.
+We store your information on servers located within the UK and European Economic Area (EEA).
+The third parties listed under Disclosure to and use by third parties may be located outside of the UK or they may transfer your information outside of the UK.
+Whilst some countries have adequate protections for personal data under applicable laws in other countries additional steps will be necessary to ensure appropriate safeguards are put in place or requiring the recipient to subscribe to or be certified with an “international framework” for the protection of personal data.
+Whenever we transfer your information outside of the UK, we impose contractual obligations on the recipients of that information to protect your personal data to the standard required in the UK.
+Any third parties transferring your information outside of the UK must also have in place appropriate safeguards as required under data protection law.

-If you use our services whilst you are outside of the EEA, your information may be transferred outside of the EEA in order to provide you with those services.
+If you use our services whilst you are outside of the UK, your information may be transferred outside of the UK in order to provide you with those services.

-Please note that, as we use Google Analytics, Google may transfer your information outside of the EEA and we recommend that you read Google’s privacy notice for further information.
+Please note that, as we use Google Analytics, Google may transfer your information outside of the UK and EEA and we recommend that you read Google’s privacy notice for further information.
+More details can be found in our Use of Your Information booklet.

 Your rights